How to Hit Solid Wedge Shots by Correcting These Mistakes

 Don’t Know How to Hit Solid Wedge Shots?
 The First Step is to Eliminate These Common Amateur Mistakes from Your Game.

-Want to know how to hit solid wedge shots?
+Want to know how to hit wedges?

 If your wedge shots aren’t as accurate or consistent as you want them to be, the solution is probably much easier than you think.
-In my twenty-plus years of teaching golf, I’ve seen it proven time and again that the biggest difference between good wedge players and bad wedge players is their ability to understand and control their shot trajectory.

 The biggest mistake most amateur golfers make with their wedges is hitting the ball too high.